eclipse/editdor/README.md

 `npm build` builds the project for deployment

 ## Implemented Features in the ediTDor:

 * JSON editor with JSON Schema support for TD (autocompletion)
 * Add Property, Action, Event by wizard
 * Render TD to be more human readable
 * Validate JSON Syntax and JSON Schema for TD (JSONLD and Additional Validation for nested TMs will be implemented in the future)

+# Verified your signature

+    git log --show-signature

+    using ssh keys